tikv/community/GOVERNANCE.md

 ## Approving PRs

-Unless otherwise requested by Maintainers, PRs may be merged after receiving at least two approvals (LGTMs) from Reviewers or more previliged role from the relevant SIGs.
+PRs may be merged only after receiving at least two approvals (LGTMs) from Reviewers, more previliged roles from the relevant SIGs, or even Maintainers.

 ## Decision making and voting

 Ideally, all project decisions are resolved by consensus via a PR or GitHub issue.
-If this is not possible, Maintainers may call a vote.
-Many of the day-to-day project maintenance can be done by a [lazy consensus](http://communitymgt.wikia.com/wiki/Lazy_consensus) model.
-But the following items must be called to vote:
+Any of the day-to-day project maintenance can be done by a [lazy consensus](http://communitymgt.wikia.com/wiki/Lazy_consensus) model.
+Cross-SIG or community-level decisions must be brought to broader awareness via community meetings, slack channels, etc.

-- Enforcing a Code of Conduct violation (super majority)
-- Adding or removing a maintainer/committer/SIG Leads (super majority)
-- Changing the governance rules in this document (super majority)
-- Licensing and intellectual property changes (including new logos, wordmarks) (simple majority)
-- Adding, archiving, or removing SIG/subproject (simple majority)
-- Other cases where consensus cannot be made (super majority)

-For formal votes, a specific statement of what is being voted on should be added to the relevant github issue or PR, and a link to that issue or PR added to the maintainers meeting agenda document.
+In general, we prefer that technical issues and maintainer membership are amicably worked out between the persons involved.
+If a dispute cannot be decided independently, the Maintainers can be called in to resolve the issue by voting.
+For voting, a specific statement of what is being voted on should be added to the relevant github issue or PR, and a link to that issue or PR added to the maintainers meeting agenda document.
 Maintainers should indicate their yes/no vote on that issue or PR, and after a suitable period of time, the votes will be tallied and the outcome noted.

-Voting must comply with the [Guiding Principles](/guiding-principles.md) and [CNCF Code of Conduct](https://github.com/tikv/tikv/blob/master/CODE_OF_CONDUCT.md).
+Decision making must comply with the [Guiding Principles](/guiding-principles.md) and [CNCF Code of Conduct](https://github.com/tikv/tikv/blob/master/CODE_OF_CONDUCT.md).

 ### Proposal process